Kayempea/MyRecipeProject/README.md

 ### Bivariate Analysis

-In the graph below, we are examining
+In the graph below, we are examining the count of ratings for high and low-protein recipes.
+We see that the majority of our dataset is considered as low-protein recipes, which aligned with our univariate analysis.
+Another key observation to make is that although there are few high-protein recipes, they are all highly rated recipes.

 <iframe
   src="assets/bivariate.html"
   width="800"